Upgrade your website with cohesive IM and Live Chat strengths

 Faster response is a key attribute of CX - customer pain points

-Here are the key tools that can deliver real time responses and resolve client pain points.
+• Here are the key tools that can deliver real-time responses and resolve client pain points.

-• With live engagement tools like co-browsing & video chat, you can provide faster support and reduce the number of touchpoints.
+With live engagement tools like co-browsing & video chat, you can provide faster support and reduce the number of touchpoints.
 Video chat helps to identify issues faster and offers effective solutions in the first go via personalized chat.

-2. Inconsistent customer experience
+2. Inconsistent Customer Experience

 65% of customers expressed frustration over inconsistent experiences or information presented across channels.
 Distrust builds when companies create inconsistent experiences across channels.

-Customers reach out to businesses across various online and offline channels and expect consistent support across all the channels.
+Customers reach out to businesses across various online and offline channels and expect consistent support across all channels.
 As you build and evolve your customer experience (CX) practices, you need to avoid frustrations that can drive customers away.
 You need to know that omnichannel customer experience is the new norm.

 By understanding recent shifts in the customer buying landscape and the multiple dimensions of CX consistency, you can design the right approaches to develop lasting relationships with your customers.